Kmer-File-Format/kff-tools/README.md

 kff-tools is a program containing a set of small programs allowing kff files manipulations.
 Each following part describes one of these tools.

-## kff-tools validate

-Try to read a kff file and validate its structure.
-Fail if something is incoherent with the standard but doesn't guaranty the validity if anything seems right.

-code status: TODO

 ## kff-tools split

 Split a kff file into one kff file per section.